Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 Al-dayr Monastery in Petra Jordan

-After this it was back to Umm Sayhoun for dinner.
-On this day Mohammeds Wife made Mansaf and I can’t remember quite what the meat was but this was quite similar to the Maqualaba but was with Peanuts.
+After this it was back to Umm Sayhoun to Mohammed’s house for dinner.
+On this day we had Mansaf I think with Chicken.
+This was quite similar to the Maqualaba but was with Peanuts.
 I know Mansaf is often with Goat.
-Mohammed told me that when a lot of Bedoiuns get together they have a Mansaf with a goats head in the middle of the plate.
-Fortunately I didn’t get this pleasure.

 Mansaf with meat potatoes parsley and peanuts

-Riding a Donkey Up the Mountain To The Aaron Tomb
+Riding Up the Mountain To The Aaron Tomb

 The Aaron Tomb in Petra Jordan